"Love God, Love Neighbor, Love Creation."

 Compassionate Christmas Gifts

-- Support a guest at St. Elizabeth Shelter $50
+• Support a resident at St. Elizabeth Shelter or Casa Familia - $50

-- Provide a Scholarship for the Youth Service Trip $25
+• Purchase a Youth Service Trip Scholarship - $25

 St. Elizabeth Shelter

-This month's dinner at St. Elizabeth Shelter is Tuesday, December 17 at 5:30 pm.
-We always welcome extra hands (and food)!
-If you would like to help, please sign-up in the Community Room or contact Brandon (988-3295).
-Last month, 12 adults served and/or prepared food for 32 guests at St. Elizabeth Shelter.
+Make December's dinner at St. E's extra special for Christmas.
+If you'd like to help, please sign-up in the Community Room or contact Michael Greene or Bill Hultquist (428-0703).
+Last month, 16 adults served and/or prepared food for 29 guests at St. Elizabeth Shelter.

-The 2014 Intergenerational Mission Trip to the Navajo Nation is scheduled during the Santa Fe Public Schools Spring Break.
+The 2014 Intergenerational Service Trip to the Navajo Nation is scheduled for (Santa Fe Public Schools Spring Break).
 The trip includes service, education, and outdoor recreation.
 It's a trip that is focused on building relationships across generations, while serving a community in the Southwest.